 I’m not going to outright trash anyone’s votes, because everyone loves their favorite comics for their own good reasons, but I’m going to level with you right now: this run is close to my bottom choice among Spider-books for omnibus treatment.

-First, this half of the run is solely drawn by John Romita, Jr. through issue #508 and modern JRJR artwork is … “not beloved” is a kind way to put it.
+First, the run is solely drawn by John Romita, Jr. through issue #508.
+Modern JRJR artwork is … “not beloved” is a kind way to put it.

 Sorry, was that not kind?

 Second, JMS … again, I’m trying to be kind here, but I don’t think I can be.